Jason Beghe: Acting career

 Beghe co-starred with Moira Kelly in the 1998 CBS television drama series To Have & to Hold, where he played police officer Sean McGrail.
 Mike Duffy of the Detroit Free Press wrote: "There is an affectionate romantic sizzle between the ruggedly handsome Beghe and the dark-haired, unconventionally attractive Kelly."
 Kinney Littlefield of the Orange County Register said that "Beghe and Kelly have charm."

 Beghe appeared in acting roles on Numb3rs, CSI: NY, Everwood, Criminal Minds, Veronica Mars, JAG and Cane.
 Beghe portrayed exorcist Ray Purvis in the 2008 horror film One Missed Call.
 In 2009, Beghe had a guest-starring role on the television show Californication.
 He played the character novelist Richard Bates, a friend of character Hank Moody (played by David Duchovny).
 Beghe's role was made memorable by the fact that he was the first actor to display a mangina on television.
 "Bates, played by Jason Beghe, made for an interesting character and the fact that he didn't get as much screen time as some of the other characters is a shame," wrote Danny Gallagher of TV Squad.
 Beghe was in the 2010 film The Next Three Days, directed by Paul Haggis and starring Elizabeth Banks, Russell Crowe, Brian Dennehy, and Olivia Wilde.

 Since 2014, Beghe has starred on Chicago P.D.; the show is a spin-off of Chicago Fire, on which Beghe played a recurring role.
+As of 2022, Beghe has served as an executive producer for the show.
 Chicago P.D. follows the detectives of the Chicago Police Department's Intelligence Unit that combats the city's major offenses, including organized crime, drug trafficking, and high-profile murders.
 Beghe plays the role of Sgt.
 Hank Voight, a "tough cop" who heads the Intelligence Unit.